bahumuhawa/Kanban_TodoList/README.md

-## KanBan:The Todo List App You Need for Managing Tasks.
+## KanBan:The App You Need for Managing Tasks.

 Simplify your work and tasks using the new Todo List app, which effectively organizes and enhances your daily productivity through the Kanban system.